nirkopler/MDNQS/README.md

 # MDNQS
 ## Summary :sunny:
-MDNQS is a chrome extention that helps you to learn about new syntax.
+MDNQS is a chrome extention that helps you learn about new syntax.

 ## Progress :muscle:
+### 18/6/21
+* added searchbar
+* fixed toggle bugs

 ### 17/6/21 - Big UI Upgrade
 * added new icons
 * added results by pages - added MORE button